emmagogogo/NASAImageSearch/readme.md

         -  The Navigation Compose can be used you can use to define <br> and handle navigation within your Jetpack Compose-based Android application.
         -  Declarative navigation simplifies the navigation setup and maintenance

+    5. Kotlin coroutine
+        - For asynchronous, non-blocking call
+        - Simplify the development of asynchronous tasks, concurrent operations, and reactive programming.

+    6. Coil Compose library
+        - Coil is a fast and lightweight image loading library

 ## An Overview of how your app is architected?

     - I followed the MVVM pattern

     - Model: The **NASAImage.kt** class represents the model in my app. <br> It encapsulates the data and properties of a NASA image retrieved from the API.

     - View: The **NASAImageDetailScreen.kt** and **NASAImageSearchScreen.kt** are the Composable screens <br >that handle the UI logic and present the visual representation of the data to the user.

     - ViewModel: The **NASAImageSearchViewModel.kt** acts as the ViewModel.
 It contains the business logic, manages the state of the UI, and interacts <br> with the **NASAApiService** to fetch the search results. <br> The ViewModel exposes the necessary data and methods to the View for display and user interaction.